logigearcorp/docs.testarchitect.com/content/user-guide/projects-and-project-items/project-items/list-view/test-module-list-view/_index.md

 From a list view, you can open a test module in the editor by right-clicking its list view entry, then click **Open**.

-**Tip:** You can also open multiple test modules by using your keyboard's Shift key to select a contiguous range of test modules \(or Control to select multiple noncontiguous test modules\); then right-click the selection, and click Open.
+{{<tip>}} You can also open multiple test modules by using your keyboard's Shift key to select a contiguous range of test modules \(or Control to select multiple noncontiguous test modules\); then right-click the selection, and click Open.

 ## Creating test suites